-START DATE: The first Friday of every month
+START DATE: The first Friday of each month

 DURATION: 4 weeks with the chance to renew for another 4 weeks

 COURSE DESCRIPTION: Are you writing a novel?
 Do you need a writing coach to keep you accountable and provide feedback as you go?
-Join Margo L. Dill in an online workshop environment, where you can work with her (and possibly other students, depending on interest) to get a first or second draft of a novel completed.
+Do you have an idea for a novel but you don’t know how to plan or get started?
+Join Margo L. Dill in an online workshop environment, where you can work with her to get a first or second draft of a novel completed.
 Novelists for almost any genre (no erotica or extreme violence please) are welcome.
 Depending on your needs, Margo will also provide you with resources on writing novels and help with writing a synopsis and query letter.

 WEEKS AT A GLANCE:

 Each week, including week one, students will turn in a chapter (or a section) of a novel to Margo.
-She will read it and critique it.
+She will read it and critique it, providing a full edit.
 She will also ask questions and create lists of topics based on students’ writing and needs.
 Each week will be set up like the schedule below, with exact days subject to change based on students’ needs.

 Week One, Two, Three: